Girls Rule Cofounder & Program Creator

 Laura Anderson (deceased) – As a high school student I was blessed with so many amazing opportunities and mentors and I saw a shift in focus and resources going to disciplinary programs instead of leadership and self-development.
 This was just not “ok” with me and I made a commitment to create experiences that would give teens a strong belief in themselves and their ability to fulfill their dreams.
 The Girls Rule!
 Foundation is a fulfillment of my dream and I hope it gives young women the knowingness and skills to experience their unique power and grace.
 Donate to the Laura Anderson Scholarship Fund here.

-Dena Patton – The teen years are challenging for any teen, but with the right people and the right tools she can overcome anything and she has the power to create a bright future.
+Dena Patton – I believe that with the right people and the right tools girls can overcome anything and she has the power to create a bright future.
 This organization represents what I think most teens want: to better know herself, to know her worth, know her power, know her valuable place in the world, and to learn the skills to achieve her dreams.
 I truly want each girl to know she is brilliant, beautiful and bold just how she is!
 I love working with teen girls and my hope is that the Girls Rule Foundation helps girls to become the next generation of leaders, strong women, inventors, teachers, entrepreneurs, CEO’s and world changers.

 Stephanie Millner – The Foundation to me is a stepping stone in the journey of life.
 I believe a dream is reality that hasn’t yet met the right tools.
 My hope for the Foundation is to provide the right tools for girls to love themselves, enjoy life and live their dreams.
 As a teen, I was fortunate enough to have mentors that encouraged me.
 I want to offer this same support so that any young woman willing to believe in themselves will have the same opportunities for self-discovery and achievement as I was given.